igor-sokolov/serveless-portfolio/README.md

-# serveless-portfolio
+# Serverless Portfolio
-This is my serverless portfolio based on the course from acloud.guru
+This is my serverless portfolio based on the course from acloud.guru.
+It uses AWS and ReactJS.